Denis Doulgeropoulos

 Rising Interest Rates

-U.S. Treasury securities are guaranteed by the federal government as to the timely payment of principal and interest.
-The principal value of all bonds fluctuates with market conditions.
-Bonds not held to maturity could be worth more or less than the original amount paid.
-The FDIC insures CDs and bank savings accounts, which generally provide a fixed rate of return, up to $250,000 per depositor, per insured institution.
-Forecasts are based on current conditions, subject to change, and may not come to pass.
+U.S. Treasury securities are guaranteed by the federal government for timely payment of principal and interest.
+Bond values fluctuate with market conditions.
+Bonds sold before maturity may be worth more or less than their purchase price.
+The FDIC insures CDs and bank savings accounts up to $250,000 per depositor, per institution.
+Forecasts depend on current conditions and may change.1, 4, 6–7) Federal Reserve, 2021

 2) U.S. Bureau of Economic Analysis, 2021